 Vest back to front?
 Be proud that you have got the vest on in the first place.

 With a toddler, this is much more difficult.
 They want to get out of the changing rooms.
 They also know how to open the door.
 You panic about showing the whole world everything as your toddler escapes and you having to run and catch them wearing only a smile.
 But then you remember one of the keys to parenting – bribery.
-You offer the lure of the vending machine to keep them sweet for 5 minutes as you get dressed and wonder why you wore skinny jeans as opposed to baggy shorts.
+You offer the lure of the vending machine to keep them sweet for 5 minutes as you get dressed.
+You also wonder why you wore skinny jeans as opposed to baggy shorts.

 Until you realise you have forgotten to pick up the coin from the locker and the vending machine will have to wait until next time!